loomkoom/get-vods-clips/README.md

 **get_muted_vod.cmd** writes a muted vod file in output/files/playlists if you input a url and filename

 **get_all_vods_and_clips.cmd** writes a text file with all vods or urls found in a certain time period from channel name and date range

+**get_stream_data.cmd** returns a list with all stream data in certain time period from channel name and date range with each stream as (timestamp, vod_id, minutes, title)

+**test_vods.cmd** test all the vod links (with vlc) in the specified input file in /output/data and writes all succesful links to output file (timestamp, vod_id, minutes, title)